SURYAPRAKASH263/Deepfake-Detection/readme.md

 <p>This project is licensed under the MIT License.</p>

 <h2>Contact</h2>
-<p>For any questions or feedback, please contact Surya Prakash mail any project related query on twenty6surya@gmail.com.</p>
+<p>For any questions or feedback, please contact Surya Prakash,mail any project related query on twenty6surya@gmail.com.</p>

 </body>
 </html>